Let’s talk about website security.

 Jetpack keeps an extensive database of the best WordPress plugins, and rates them according to their security.
 Remember to check out the list before installing any additional WordPress security plugins – or you might find you’re inadvertently undoing the one thing you were hoping to fix!

 Hacking happens every day, even if you’re not aware of it.
 Although your website might not be specifically targeted by hackers, it’s best to be prepared just in case.

-By using the methods listed above, you’ll maintain secure passwords and a more protected site that will keep these hackers at bay.
+By employing the methods listed above, you’ll maintain secure passwords and a more protected site that will keep these hackers at bay.
 Employ Jetpack’s security features, lengthen your passwords, enable 2FA, and increase your site security today.